01 of 10

 Hula Hoop Chain Race

 Divide players into two teams.
 Have them form a line by holding hands.
 Hand the first player in each line a hula hoop.
 The hula hoop must be passed from the first person in line to the last person in line without anyone unlinking their hands.
 Kids will need to step into and out of the hoop, while still holding hands, to move it along.
-The first team to get their hula hoop all the way across the line wins.
+The first team to get their hula hoop across the line wins.

 02 of 10